drewhendrickson/gae-experiment-base/README.md

    - builds an object (exp_data) which contains all demographic data of the user, condition info, trial and block number, stimuli info, and response information
    - calls the function saveData
       - the function saveData takes the data passed to it and writes it to the server
+   - calls the function selectNextTrial
-   - determines what should happen next:
+14. selectNextTrial determines what should happen next:
    - if all blocks have been completed, call funishExperiment function
       - the function finishExperiment removes all buttons and displays the final thankyou message (html/instruction-finish.html)
    - if all trials in the current block have been completed, call trainTrial (to start the next block)
    - otherwise call testTrial to do the next trial in this block

 ### To modify this code for your own experiment: